brokkr/poca/docs/index.rst

 Poca
 ====

-`Poca <https://projects.brokkr.net/projects/poca>`_ is a fast, multithreaded and highly customizable command line podcast client, written in Python 3.
-As of 1.0 all planned features have been implemented.
+Poca is a fast, multithreaded and highly customizable command line podcast client, written in Python 3.

 .. contents::
    :depth: 2